-Practical implicationThe attractive as well as the repulsive force decrease quickly with increasing distance.
+Practical implicationThe attractive, as well as the repulsive force, decreases quickly with increasing distance.
 Therefore, only many large magnets make it possible to keep heavy objects, like beds, in levitation via repulsion.

-By comparison: Customer application Stool with magnetic suspension uses 8 S-45-30-N disc magnets to magnetically support a small chair.
-This application illustrates that repelling magnets always need a lead.
-Otherwise, they will rotate and catch each other.
+By comparison: Customer project Stool with magnetic suspension uses 8 of our S-45-30-N disc magnets to magnetically support a small chair.
+This project also illustrates that repelling magnets always need a guide.
+Otherwise, they will rotate and snap together.

 Application examplesCustomer applications that deal with the topic of repulsion can be found in our keyword list under "repelling".
 Below you can find an example.